yashatre98/Number-to-Roman/README.md

    test_directory % npm --version
    test_directory % docker --version
    ```
-   once you get versions as outputs, Open docker desktop.
+   once you get versions as outputs, Open docker desktop, and move back to your IDE.

 1. **Clone the Repository**: